 You can expect to see men dressed in blue jeans and suits, women in dresses and slacks.
 Our music is also formal and informal.
 We have a grand piano, a keyboard, drums, and guitars.
 We sing praise choruses and hymns, and we do so tastefully, worshipfully – and not too loudly, either.

 Most of our service is devoted to the in-depth preaching of God’s Word, or what is often referred to as “expository preaching.”
 We are almost always working our way through a book of the Bible.
-You can expect 2/3 of the 90 minute service to be centered around the pulpit.

 After the morning worship service many of us gather downstairs for coffee and refreshments.
 Once per month, usually the first Sunday, we celebrate the Lord’s Table, or “Communion.”
 That comes at the end of the worship service and is restricted to born again believers who have been baptized in an evangelical church.
 Afterward, we gather for a fellowship meal in the gymnasium.